sandialabs/toyplot/docs/contributing.rst

 sources, issue tracker, and wiki.

-Next, you'll need to install Toyplot's :ref:`dependencies<Toyplot Dependencies>`.
+Next, you'll need to install Toyplot's :ref:`dependencies`.
 Then, you'll be ready to "install" Toyplot - but as a convenience, you'll want to use "develop mode".
 Develop mode is a a feature provided by setuptools that links the Toyplot source code to the install directory instead of copying it ... that way you can edit the